Safe Option-Critic: Learning Safety in the Option-Critic Architecture: EXPERIMENTS

 \subsection{Grid World}

-First, we consider a simple navigation task in a two dimensional grid environment using a variant of the four-rooms domain as described in \cite{SUTTON1999181}.
-As seen in the Fig.~\ref{fig:fourroom}, similar to \cite{Gehring:2013}, we define some \textit{slippery} frozen states in the environment which are unsafe to visit.
-We accomplish this by introducing variability in their rewards.
-States labeled \textit{F} and \textit{G} indicate the frozen and goal states respectively.
+First, we consider a simple navigation task in a two-dimensional grid environment using a variant of the four-rooms domain as described in \cite{SUTTON1999181}.
+As shown in Fig.~\ref{fig:fourroom}, similar to \cite{Gehring:2013}, we define some \textit{slippery} frozen states in the environment which are unsafe to visit.
+We accomplish this by introducing variability in the rewards of these frozen states.
+The states labeled as \textit{F} and \textit{G} indicate the frozen and the goal states respectively.

 An agent can be initialized with any random start state in the environment apart from the goal state.
-The action space consists of four stochastic actions namely, \textit{up}, \textit{down}, \textit{left}, and \textit{right}.
-The random actions are taken with $0.2$ probability in the environment.
+The action space consists of four stochastic actions, namely, \textit{up}, \textit{down}, \textit{left}, and \textit{right}.
+Upon choosing an action, with $0.2$ probability, the agent can transition into any of the four directions (irrespective of the selected action).
+Whereas, with $0.8$ probability, an agent takes the intended action deterministically.
 The task is to navigate through the rooms to a fixed goal state as depicted in Fig.~\ref{fig:fourroom}.
 The dark states in Fig.~\ref{fig:fourroom} depict the walls.
 The agent remains in the same state with a reward of $0$ if the agent hits the wall.
-A reward of $0$ and $50$ is given to the agent while transitioning into the normal and the goal state respectively.
-The rewards for the unsafe states are drawn uniformly from $[-15, 15]$ while the agent transitions to a slippery state.
-The expected value of the reward for the normal and the slippery states is kept same.
+A reward of $0$ and $50$ is given to the agent on transitioning into the normal and the goal state respectively.
+Rewards for the unsafe states are drawn from $\mathcal{N}(\mu=0, \sigma = 15)$ distribution when the agent transitions to a slippery state.
+The expected value of the reward for the normal and the slippery states is the same.